nakpinar/nakpinar.github.io/teaching.md

 <h1>Teaching Assistant</h1>

-I have assisted teaching and tutored Bachelor and Master students for most of my academic life.
-Dependent on the course, this included grading of homeworks and exams, teaching of practice sessions, office hours, designing homework problems, preparing lecture materials, and general course remodeling.
+I have assisted teaching and tutored Bachelor and Master students for most of my academic life and ongoing.
+Dependent on the course, this includes grading of homeworks and exams, teaching of practice sessions, office hours, designing homework problems, preparing lecture materials, and general course remodeling.
 Here is a list of courses I assisted in along with their syllabuses.

 <h3>@Carnegie Mellon University</h3>